 Choose a couple of your favorite evergreen varieties.
 It's wise to plant more than one variety of evergreen in... a border so that disease and pests won't destroy the whole planting.
 Here are some top choices.

 01 of 10

 Long a European favorite, boxwood respond very well to pruning and shaping.
 Besides making great hedges, boxwoods are a favorite tree for topiary.
 The tiny, evergreen leaves remain tidy when clipped.
-Korean boxwood is proving hardier than the English varieties.
+Korean boxwood is proving to be hardier than the English varieties.
 Prune in late spring, as new growth darkens.
-USDA Zones 5-8.
-Size varies with species, Full sun to partial shade.
+It is suitable for USDA Zones 5 to 8.
+Size varies with species and they prefer full sun to partial shade.

 02 of 10

 Yew (Taxus baccata)